 How often are the appointments?

 In general, we like to schedule appointments about every six to eight weeks.
-If your/your child’s treatment is more extensive, we may schedule appointments more often, but we will make every effort to ensure the appointments are as efficient as possible.
+If your/your child’s treatment is more extensive, we may schedule appointments more often.
+We will make every effort to ensure the appointments are as efficient as possible.

 What is the beginning of treatment like?

-Your orthodontic treatment begins by taking X-rays and photos of your teeth.
-After a custom treatment plan has been created, you may have impressions taken of your teeth for the custom creation of certain appliances, or if you/your child have chosen traditional braces, we may apply the chosen style and type of brackets that day!
+Your orthodontic treatment begins by taking 3D images of your teeth.
+After a custom treatment plan has been created, you may have impressions taken of your teeth for the custom creation of certain appliances.
+If you/your child have chosen traditional braces, we may apply the chosen style and type of brackets that day.

 What is Phase One treatment?

-Phase One treatment is early orthodontic treatment for children that most often begins between the ages of 7and 10.
+Phase One treatment is early orthodontic treatment for children that often begins between the ages of 7and 10.
 This phase of treatment can last from 12 to 21 months.
-Phase One treatment is often initiated to correct significant problems that we detect during a child’s first exam so that we can prevent more severe orthodontic problems for your child in the future.
-After Phase One and the resting period, an additional treatment with braces may be recommended for your child — this is called Phase Two.
-The team at Braces Omaha will keep you completely informed along the way.
+Phase One treatment is often initiated to correct significant problems that we detect during a child’s first exam so that we can prevent more severe orthodontic problems in the future.
+After Phase One and the resting period, an additional treatment with braces may be recommended for your child, called Phase Two.

 Why choose an orthodontist and not a dentist for orthodontic treatment?

-A board-certified orthodontist is a specialist in the diagnosis, prevention, and treatment of dental and facial irregularities.
-All orthodontists are dentists, but only about six percent of dentists are orthodontists.
-Orthodontic specialists with extensive and specialized training, such as Dr. Stevens, are the very best choice for you and your family’s orthodontic treatment.
+An orthodontist is a specialist in the diagnosis, prevention, and treatment of dental and facial irregularities.
+All orthodontists are dentists, but only about 6% of dentists are orthodontists.
+Orthodontic specialists with extensive and specialized training, such as Dr. Stevens, are the most qualified experts for your family’s orthodontic treatment.
 When seeking braces of any kind, you/your child’s orthodontic needs should be expertly assessed by an orthodontist so that a professional, safe, and personalized treatment plan can be developed and carried out from start to finish.